django-ses/django-ses/README.rst

 ============================

 Configuring, maintaining, and dealing with some complicated edge cases can be time-consuming.
-REceiving emails with Django-SES might be attractive to you if:
+Receiving emails with Django-SES might be attractive to you if:

 * You don't want to maintain mail servers.
 * You want programmatic access to received emails.